shaloo/docs.arcana/docs/auth-overview.md

           1. [[deploy-app#deploying-app-testnet-configuration|deploy the app]] on the Arcana Testnet and validate
           2. create a Mainnet configuration profile and [[deploy-app#deploying-app-mainnet-configuration|deploy the app]] on the Arcana Mainnet

           Once deployed, users can easily onboard and sign blockchain transactions.
+If gasless is configured through the dashboard, users can enjoy gasless transactions.
 See [[index-web3-wallet-ops|how to enable Web3 wallet operations]] for details.

 === "**Users**"